harvard-lil/perma-mirror/README.md

 For development, [install
 Poetry](https://python-poetry.org/docs/#installation), run `source
-$HOME/.poetry/env`, then install this package and its requirements like this:
+$HOME/.poetry/env`, and clone this repository.
+Then, in the repo's directory, install the package and its requirements like this:

     poetry install